No ((n, k, d < 127)) code can violate the quantum Hamming bound: Introduction

-The quantum Hamming bound (QHB) is one such bound known to be satisfied by pure codes, i.e., codes in which distinct elements of the set of correctable errors produce orthogonal results~\cite{calderbank}.
-It is currently unknown for what set of impure codes the QHB holds.
-Some results have shown violations of Hamming-like bounds for various codes \cite{cats,shor_quantum_1996,kay,subsystemcodes,baconshor,cliff}, but others conjecture that the QHB holds for all quantum codes \cite{degen}.
+The quantum Hamming bound (QHB) is one such bound known to be satisfied by non-degenerate codes, which are codes for which linearly independent errors map the codespace to linearly independent subspaces~\cite{Ekert:1996}.
+It is currently unknown for what set of degenerate codes the QHB holds.
+Some results have shown violations of Hamming-like bounds for various codes~\cite{cats,shor_quantum_1996,kay,subsystemcodes,baconshor,cliff} (which do not immediately bear a clear resemblance to the QHB), but others conjecture that the QHB holds for all quantum codes \cite{degen,calderbank}.
 Various methods have been employed to calculate constraints on $n$ and $d$ values for which the QHB may be violated \cite{rains, degen, lixing, yu}.
-In this work we combine an analytical bound derived by Rains with novel calculations of a numerical bound derived by Li \& Xing to show that no $[[n,k,d\leq 85]]$ code can violate the QHB \cite{rains, lixing}.
+Degenerate QHB-violating codes could be of great practical importance since they would more efficiently correct errors (achieving the same $k,d$ for a lower $n$ ``cost'').
+However, research on the topic has progressed little in recent years.
+Most of the results have been negative, reducing the range of $((n,K,d))$ values for which codes may exist that would violate the QHB.
+In this work we contribute to this effort by combining an analytical bound derived by Rains~\cite{rains} with novel calculations of a numerical bound derived by Li and Xing~\cite{lixing}, to show that no $((n,K,d))$ code can violate the QHB for $d<127$.

 In \autoref{secpre}, we introduce the statement of the QHB and describe the intuition behind its derivation.
 In \autoref{secbound}, we introduce the key bounds we employ in this paper.
-In \autoref{secres}, we combine these bounds to derive the impossibility of QHB-violating codes of distance < 86.
+In \autoref{secres}, we combine these bounds to derive the impossibility of QHB-violating codes of distance $d < 127$.
 Finally, we outline possible extensions of this work.